acdh-oeaw/exploreAT-questionnaire-guide/README.md

-# Raw Questionnaire Exploration
+# Questionnaire Guide
 _This project comes from the split of the original [exploreAT-collectionexplorer](https://github.com/acdh-oeaw/exploreAT-collectionexplorer) of [Alex Benito](https://github.com/ale0xb)_

+This prototype provides an overview of questionnaires and related questions together with connected lemmas.
 Generate dynamic HTML based hierarchies with Questionnaires that hold Questions that reference Lemmas.

 ![Prototye screenshot](img/prototype.png "Prototype screenshot")